 - Daily Writing Prompts Organized by Month for Teachers —

-Daily prompts organized by month also but viewable online.
+Daily prompts are organized by month also but viewable online.

 - Daily Prompts Updated by the Week (better suited to Kids) —